Chapter 17. Optimizing virtual machine performance

 17.5.1.
 Tuning block I/O in virtual machines

-When multiple block devices are being used by one or more VMs, it might be important to adjust the I/O priority of specific virtual devices by modifying their I/O weights.
+When multiple block devices, such as storage drives, are being used by one or more virtual machines (VMs), you can adjust the I/O priority of specific virtual devices by modifying their I/O weights.

-Increasing the I/O weight of a device increases its priority for I/O bandwidth, and therefore provides it with more host resources.
-Similarly, reducing a device’s weight makes it consume less host resources.
+Increasing the I/O weight of a device increases its priority for I/O bandwidth, and as a result, it provides the device with more host resources.
+Similarly, reducing a device’s weight makes the device consume less host resources.

 Note